Hand Us the Leash

 We offer both owner-present and owner-absent latchkey training.
 Thinking of the latter?
 We have strict security policies, professional, background-checked employees, and detailed follow-up reports so you know exactly what we did each day.
 And best of all, you’ll love the results!
 It’s the closest thing to a dog training magic wand that there is.

 Payment in advance is required to reserve your appointments.
-We currently have immediate availability for latchkey training, but please feel free to contact us before registering if you have any concerns about scheduling.
+We currently have immediate openings for latchkey training.
+Please feel free to contact us before registering if you have any concerns about scheduling.

 How Does it Work?